ypid/yaml4rst/README.rst

 inline RST which goes hand in hand with yaml2rst_.

-It has been written to help with keeping the ``defaults/main.yml`` file in Ansible roles of DebOps_, up-to-date and to assist with writing or including new roles.
+It has been written to help with keeping the ``defaults/main.yml`` file in Ansible roles of DebOps_ up-to-date and to assist with writing or including new roles.
 DebOps uses Sphinx to generate Ansible role documentation which also includes the default role variables.
 Refer to `debops/docs`_ for details.